RujulChaudhari/Wazuh-SEIM/README.md

 - ```curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a```
 - ```sudo apt-get update```
 - ```sudo apt-get install wazuh-manager```
-- Once the installation of the server is finished.
+- Once the server installation is completed.
 It will provide a link to the dashboard and login credentials:
 <br> This is the ipv4 of the wazuh server.
 You can find this by typing "ip a s" in the terminal. <br>
  ![](https://i.imgur.com/E6zV1Zd.png)
 <br>Save these credentials somewhere secure, you will be using these to login to the dashboard. <br>